-Homestead Cabin - 1 Available
+Govenlock Cabin - 1 Available

 Our cabin originated as a home for one of the local area's first homesteaders.
 It's now been restored with the same attention to detail as the rest of Ghostown Blues' buildings and makes for a comfortable stay as you explore southwest Saskatchewan.
 Our cabin sits near the lodge and is furnished with a queen-size bed, dresser, and table.
 Its porch makes a comfortable spot to sit out and watch the sun go down.

-Historic Log Cabin - 1 Available
+Walsh Log Cabin - 1 Available

-Tent Sites - 6 Available
+Supplied Sites - 3 Available